-Rivers and wetlands species info from: Froglife (no date), The Wildlife Trusts (no date, C), Stanbury and others (2021), Woodland Trust (no date, C &D) and previous Bracknell Forest BAP.
+Rivers and wetlands species info from: Froglife (no date), The Wildlife Trusts (no date, C), Stanbury and others (2021), Woodland Trust (no date, C and D) and previous Bracknell Forest BAP.

-- Eutrophic standing waters
+- Eutrophic standing waters (high nutrient level)

 - Ponds

-- Mesotrophic lakes
+- Mesotrophic lakes (moderate nutrient level)

 - Rivers

 - Lowland fens

 - Lowland raised bog

 - Reedbeds

-Freshwater, wetlands and floodplains cover approximately 5% of the UK.
-The extent of these habitats increased by 25% between 1990 and 2019.
+Freshwater, wetlands and floodplains cover approximately 5 per cent of the UK.
+The extent of these habitats increased by 25 per cent between 1990 and 2019.
 Many former quarries have been converted to artificial lakes which provide new habitats (Office for National Statistics, 2022).
-However, only 14% of rivers and lakes are in good ecological health (achieving 'good ecological status' in 2019) (Environment Agency and Natural England, 2022).
+However, only 14 per cent of rivers and lakes are in good ecological health (achieving 'good ecological status' in 2019) (Environment Agency and Natural England, 2022).